matweldon/markdown-cv/index.md

 The largest school in Cardiff University commissioned me to implement a more efficient process for allocating dissertations to their final-year students.
-The programmatic framework I installed, which relies on a [Python library](https://matching.readthedocs.io) I developed during my PhD, reduced the School's workload from a week to a matter of seconds.
+The programmatic framework I installed, which relies on a [Python library](https://daffidwilde.github.io/matching) I developed during my PhD, reduced the School's workload from a week's work across the team to a matter of seconds on a single computer.
 Moreover, the allocation it provides is mathematically fair and student-optimal.

 __Dissertation supervisor__&emsp;
 *School of Mathematics, Cardiff University*